 About Southern Communities Initiative

-Southern Communities Initiative is a consortium of companies with a single mission: to advance racial parity in six Southern U.S. communities.
-The Initiative focuses on these six communities since nearly half of all Black Americans live in these cities and the surrounding metro areas.
+Southern Communities Initiative is a consortium of companies with a single mission: to accelerate opportunity and economic growth in six Southern U.S. communities.

 Why Southern Communities Initiative’s Work Is Important